zacmcgee/zacmcgee.github.io/research.md

 2. Jones, Bryan D., **Zachary A. McGee**, and Brooke N. Shannon.
 “Bounded Rationality in Political Science.”
 In *Handbook on Bounded Rationality*, eds.
 Riccardo Viale and Konstantinos Katzikopoulos.
 New York: Routledge.

 **Working Papers** <br><br>
-1. Keeping Your Friends Close: How the House Freedom Caucus Organized for Survival *(Under Review)* <br>
+1. Keeping Your Friends Close: How the House Freedom Caucus Organized for Survival <br>
 2. The Power of the Party: Conflict Expansion and the Agenda Diversity of Interest Groups (with E.J.
-Fagan and Herschel F. Thomas III)
+Fagan and Herschel F. Thomas III) *(Under Review)*
-3. Gift Travel in the U.S. House of Representatives (with Philip R. Moniz) *(Under Review)*
+3. Gift Travel in the U.S. House of Representatives (with Philip R. Moniz)
+4. The Persistence and Significance of Subsystems in Policy Process Research (with Bryan D. Jones)